jamigibbs/slack-planning-poker/README.md

 ```

 The `days` parameter is optional and defaults to 30 if not specified.
 This determines how many days of sessions to keep (older sessions will be deleted).

-## Troubleshooting

-- **Missing Reactions**: Make sure your bot has the `reactions:write` scope and is invited to the channel by adding @YourBotName to the channel.
-- **Command Not Working**: Verify that your ngrok URL is correctly set in the Slack App settings
-- **Database Errors**: Check your Supabase credentials and table structure